tamunoWoks/drivers_assessment/README.md

 20. This sign indicates:
     **= Warning, yield sign ahead.**
 ---
-21. According to the law of Alberts, it is the driver's responsibility to ensure that passengers under what age are properly restrained in the vehicle?
+21. According to the law of Alberta, it is the driver's responsibility to ensure that passengers under what age are properly restrained in the vehicle?
     **= 16 years.**
 ---